gherlein/aws-ec2/README.md

 ./bin/ec2 -c -n myserver
 ```

-The tool automatically looks for `stacks/myserver.json` first.
-If not found, it treats the name as a path.
+The tool automatically looks for `stacks/myserver/stack.json`.
+If not found, it treats the name as a direct path to a JSON file.

 ### 4. Connect via SSH